jackpine/collision/_posts/2015-09-01-dangerous-intersections-of-usc.md

 This analysis is based on the data pulled from the [TIMS](http://tims.berkeley.edu/) project out of Berkeley which in turn gets their data from the California Highway Patrol [SWITRS](http://iswitrs.chp.ca.gov/Reports/jsp/userLogin.jsp) database.
 It encompasses collisions reported to law enforcement between 2002-2012.
-Actual number of incidents may be worse where collisions go unreported.
+The actual number of incidents may be worse where collisions go unreported.

 This data is somewhat old.
 With cycling on the rise, the number of people affected, and potentially at risk for injury or death while